 Housing is one of the central pillars of the work that YWCA does.
 Every day we see the disastrous results of our state's dismal housing affordability and the homelessness crises that it causes.
 These impacts fall disproportionately onto communities of color, and undoing the structural racism that has caused the underfunding of affordable housing for a generation is the first step to solving this statewide issue.

 YWCA is proud to endorse three bills to invest in workforce and affordable housing, and protect tenants and their rights.
+Want to send your own message of support to your legislators?
+Take action here on all three of these housing bills!

 The Housing Trust Fund